 Despite their highly similar appearance, they have vast differences – from their metal composition to their properties.

 Stainless steel offers increased durability and is ideal for everyday use as it can stand the wear and tear of consistent use.

-On the other hand, sterling silver offers more value than stainless steel and exudes a higher level of elegance, especially for jewelry.
+On the other hand, sterling silver offers more value than stainless steel and exudes a higher level of elegance, especially for jewellery.

-Nevertheless, both are great metals that are versatile enough to be used for various items – from jewelry to musical instruments.
+Nevertheless, both are great metals that are versatile enough to be used for various items – from jewellery to musical instruments.